ashukid/low-shot-learning/README.md

 ### Saving features from the ConvNet
 The next step is to save features from the trained ConvNet.
-This is fairly straightforward: first, create a directory to save the features in, and then save the features for the train set and the validation set.
+This is fairly straightforward: first, create a directory to save the features in , and then save the features for the train set and the validation set.
+Specify the root folders for train and valid set in `train_save_data.yaml` and `val_save_data.yaml` files.
 Thus, for the ResNet10 model trained above:

     mkdir -p features/ResNet10_sgm
     python ./save_features.py \